rossph3lan/JustCater/README.md

 # Deployment

-This project was developed using [GitPod IDE](https://www.gitpod.io/), commited to git and pushed to GitHub using the built in terminal with in GitPod.
+This project was developed using [GitPod IDE](https://www.gitpod.io/), committed to git and pushed to GitHub using the built-in terminal with in GitPod.

 To deploy this page to GitHub pages from its [GitHub repository](https://github.com/SmokeySam/just-cater), following steps were taken: